SantaFeInstitute/ABMA/README.md

 To make changes to the static sidebar on the left-hand side of the website, stay in the `ABMA` section, go to the layouts folder `_layouts`, and select the `default.html` document.
 In order to make and save changes to the sidebar, you will need to click on `default.html` and then the pencil icon in the upper right-hand corner of the light gray bar above the html text.
 Any changes that you make will need to be saved by clicking on the green "Commit changes" button at the bottom of the page (leave the button next to "Commit directly to the `gh-pages` branch." selected).

 ## Changing text color, background color, and text
-The following code changes the text and color of the header at the top of the left sidebar.
+The code used in the following examples changes the text and color of the header at the top of the left sidebar.
+The same process is followed to change any text color, background color, or text.

 To change the text color, you need to change the html color hexcode; the current hexcode in use (`"#000000"`) makes the text black.
 You can search Google to find lists of different hexcodes that correspond to pretty much every color in existence.